Bill Graham and The Who

 by Regis Boff

-Predictably his negotiating conduct relied on shouting.
-He stubbornly believed he was singled out for bad treatment by God himself every minute of his day.
+He stubbornly believed he was singled out for adverse treatment by God himself every minute of his day.
 He was a formidable adversary.
-Few promoters had the balls to stand up to certain bands.
-The Who never lost in a deal during my years.
-They had become too big to lose.
+Few promoters had the balls to stand up to certain bands — the Who had become too big to lose.
 That said, when I started with Genesis, he did me endless favors, which he did not have to do.

-His shows represented at least 100,000 tickets ( most likely far more, I just can’t remember), sold at an agreed ticket price.
+His shows represented at least 100,000 tickets per show ( most likely far more, I can’t recall), to be sold at an agreed ticket price.
 Graham would get his percentage cut from that.

-Without telling us he raised the ticket price one dollar, planning to keep the money.
+Without telling us, he raised the face ticket price ( which he printed) one dollar, hoping to keep the money.